hummingbot/hummingbot/documentation/docs/connectors/kucoin.md

 - [How to create an API](https://kucoin.zendesk.com/hc/en-us/articles/360015102174-How-to-Create-an-API)

-<Callout
-  type="warning"
+!!! warning
-  body="For API key permissions, we recommend using #general#, and #trade# enabled API keys; enabling #withdraw, transfer or the equivalent is unnecessary# for current Hummingbot strategies."
+    For API key permissions, we recommend using #general#, and #trade# enabled API keys; enabling #withdraw, transfer or the equivalent is unnecessary# for current Hummingbot strategies.
-/>

 ![](/assets/img/kucoin_api.png)